 Step 4: Pour the chocolate into the crust.
 See the little bubbles in the photo?
 Gently lift and tap the pan gently onto the pan to help the bubbles pop.

 Step 5: Bake the chocolate tart at 350º F for 20-25 minutes.
-The final bake time may vary depending on the size and depth of the tart pan you use.
+The final bake time may vary depending on the size and depth of your tart pan.

 Tips and Recipe FAQ: